GlitchedNexus/GlitchedNexus/README.md

-Hello, I'm @GlitchedNexus, also known as Raghav Awasthi.
+I’m Raghav, or Glitched Nexus as some of you may know me.

-I hold the conviction that technology is the pivotal force capable of transforming our world, and it's my goal to explore the furthest reaches of our existence through it.
+I hold the conviction that technology is the pivotal force capable of transforming our world, and it's my goal to help push humanity to our full potential.
+I love distributed systems, artificial intelligence and pretty UI.

-My current focus is on an ambitious endeavor aimed at converting the intricate aspects of human consciousness into a form understandable by computers.
-This project, coupled with my intense fascination with the enigmas surrounding life beyond Earth and its unique biochemistry, underscores my dedication to advancing the frontiers of science and technology.
-I am passionate about innovation and consistently seek opportunities to deploy my abilities in projects that are both challenging and impactful.
+I have always been fascinated by science-fiction and hope to one day help develop technology that lets us integrate machines into our biology.
+I am also enthralled by drones and their versatility which makes them useful in all areas of society.
+I’m particularly interested in using drone clusters for mapping geography and data acquisition.

-I am open and encouraging to anyone driven by a similar vision and eager to contribute to this transformative journey.
+Also, I love cute and fluffy stuff.